Inzhenerka/docs.getdbt.tech/website/docs/guides/fusion-qs.md

 <FusionBeta />

 The dbt Fusion engine is a powerful new approach to classic dbt ideas!
 Completely rebuilt from the ground up in Rust, Fusion enables you to compile and run your dbt projects faster than ever.

-We understand that you may want to see Fusion in action for yourself before you try it out in your development and production environments, and this quickstart guide aims to do just that!
+This quickstart guide aims to give you an idea of how Fusion works in your development and production environments, focusing on the dbt extension and CLI combined experience.

 ### About the dbt Fusion engine